Thank you for contacting

-California taxpayers using payment plans will see some relief this summer.
-The California Franchise Tax Board (CA FTB) confirmed that starting July 1, 2025, the interest on state income tax debts will drop from 8% to 7%.
-The rate stays in place through December 31, 2025, and applies to individual taxpayers and businesses across California.
+California taxpayers using payment plans will see some relief this year.
+The California Franchise Tax Board (CA FTB) confirmed that starting July 1, 2025, the interest on state income tax debts dropped from 8% to 7%.
+The rate applies from July 1, 2025, through June 30, 2026, and covers individual taxpayers and businesses across California.

 Interest Rate Cut Details

-The update, explained in the agency’s April Tax News release, offers a modest but meaningful break.
+The update, detailed on the FTB's official interest and estimate penalty rates page, offers a modest but meaningful break.
 For people balancing personal income taxes, a tax bill, or even a long-term installment agreement, the change means less money lost to interest and more going toward paying down the balance.
 The Franchise Tax Board compounds interest daily, so even a one-point drop can make a noticeable difference over months of monthly payment plans.

 How the California Franchise Tax Board Change Affects Payment Plans

 For individual taxpayers, the drop translates directly into savings.
-For example, a $10,000 state tax balance will accrue more than $100 less in interest over six months.
-While that may not sound like much, it matters for families already working through large bills.
-Businesses also benefit, though their repayment terms are shorter—typically 12 months compared to 60 months for individuals.
+A lower annual interest rate, compounded daily over several months, reduces the total cost of carrying a balance.
+While the per-month savings may seem modest on smaller balances, they add up meaningfully for families already working through large bills.
+Businesses also benefit, though their repayment terms are shorter — typically 12 months compared to 60 months for individuals.

 State of California Tax Rates and Federal Context